vaadin/hackathon-24-8/README.md

   * Seems to work nicely, at least the in-memory one.
 * Dashboard
   * Widget should have reclaimable header space https://github.com/vaadin/flow-components/issues/7551
+* Card
+  * Tested just a little bit, seems to be working fine.